adriendelaye/LLM-1st-try/README.md

 # Advanced RAG System (Hybrid Retrieval + Reranking)

 This project implements a modular Retrieval-Augmented Generation (RAG) pipeline with modern best practices.
+You will need to place a HuggingFace token in the generator, the pipeline and the app.

 ## Features